radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 While the obfuscation method used for the User-Password attribute has not been shown to be insecure, it has not been proven to be secure.
 The obfuscation method depends on calculating MD5(secret + Request Authenticator), which has a few helpful properties for an attacker.
 The cost of brute-forcing short secrets is not large, [](#cracking) discusses that cost in detail.
 Even for longer secrets which are humanly generated, the MD5 state for hashing the secret can be pre-calculated and stored on disk.
 This process is relatively inexpensive, even for billions of possible shared secrets.
 The Request Authenticator can then be added to each pre-calculated state via brute-force, and compared to the obfuscated User-Password data.

 The MD5 digest is 16 octets long, and many passwords are shorter than that.
 This difference means that the final octets of the digest are placed into the User-Password attribute without modification.
 The result is that a brute-force attack does not need to decode the User-Password and see if the decoded password "looks reasonable".
 Instead, the attacker simply needs to compare the final octets of the calculated digest with the final octets of the User-Password attribute.
-The result is an extremely high probability signal that the guessed secret is correct.
+The result is a signal which indicates with high probability that the guessed secret is correct.

 The only protection from this attack is to ensure that the secret is long, and derived from a cryptographically strong pseudo-random number generator.  [](#shared-secrets) discusses these issues in more detail.